Hamazan Gizatullin: World War II

 Gizatullin was appointed commander of the 45-millimeter gun of the 63rd separate anti-tank fighter battery, of the 106th Trans-Baikal rifle division.
 In February 1943, together with the division, Gizatullin arrived at the front.
 For participation in the battles he was awarded the medal "For Courage".

 Since 1943, a member of the Communist party.

-On October 15, 1943, south of the Belarusian village of Loev, Gomel region, Khamazan Gizatullin was among the first to cross the Dnieper on a raft, quickly entrenched himself in the captured bridgehead and destroyed 2 machine-gun emplacements and more than 20 enemy soldiers with direct fire, repelled counterattacks and ensured the crossing of the main forces of the division.
+On October 15, 1943, south of the Belarusian village of Love, Gomel region, Khamazan Gizatullin was among the first to cross the Dnieper on a raft, quickly entrenched himself in the captured bridgehead and destroyed 2 machine-gun emplacements and more than 20 enemy soldiers with direct fire, repelled counterattacks and ensured the crossing of the main forces of the division.
 The gun crew of Gizatullin continued the offensive and for 8 kilometers moved in the forward lines of the Soviet troops, knocking out 7 enemy tanks.
 Being wounded in both legs, he was sent to the hospital, where he learned that by decree of the Presidium of the Supreme Soviet of the USSR of October 30, 1943, he was awarded the title of Hero of the Soviet Union with the Order of Lenin and the Gold Star medal (No. 1655).

 Together with him, the title of Hero of the Soviet Union was awarded to the gunner of his gun, Sergeant Stepan Nikiforovich Kuznetsov and fellow soldiers: Senior Sergeant Aleksandr Mikhailovich Nemchinov and Junior Sergeant Andrey Akimovich Kozorezov.

 Returning after a cure, Gizatullin was sent to study at junior lieutenant courses, which he graduated in 1944.
 Later he fought on the 2nd Belorussian Front.
 During the Vistula-Oder operation, on January 29, 1945, Gizatullin crossed the Vistula with his crew, seizing a bridgehead on the western bank of the river.
 The Germans launched a counterattack with the support of two self-propelled guns and infantry, but, having let the enemy into close range, Gizatullin ordered to open fire.
 At the same time, Soviet artillery opened fire from the eastern shore.
 As a result, the Nazis were forced to retreat, leaving one self-propelled gun and more than 20 soldiers and officers on the battlefield.
 On February 21, near the village of Oven, Gizatullin's platoon made its way through the forest to the rear of the Germans and in a short but fierce battle, destroyed up to 20 enemy fighters.
 For courage and skillful command, Gizatullin was awarded the Order of Alexander Nevsky.

 On June 24, 1945, he took part in the Victory Parade.